gost-dom/shaman/README.md

 ## Can I use this with other libraries? (e.g., selenium, playwright)

-Shaman is currently coupled to the interfaces exposed by Gost-DOM, but is written to depend on methods defined in the DOM and HTML DOM standards adapted to Go idioms (errors as values, and Go naming conventions).
+Shaman is currently coupled to the interfaces exposed by Gost-DOM, but the code only depend on methods defined in the DOM and HTML DOM standards adapted to Go idioms (errors as values, and Go naming conventions).

-This could be coupled to general interface, with Gost-DOM being just _one_ implementation; other implementations could support Webdriver or other browser automation protocols.
+Shaman _could_ define a general interace, for which you could then write an adapter for other libraries.
+This is not a priority, but a contribution in this direction will not be rejected.
+Do reach out before starting on such work.

 _However_, Shaman relies on very chatty communication when processing the DOM tree, which would cause significant overhead using any kind of inter-process